briankoser/sfc-listeners-guide/episodes/0142-disney-is-closing-lucasarts-and-other-news.md

 <div class="quote">
   {% timeLink podcast_file_url, '34:20' %}
-  <q class="matt">Peter Berg, who is a director for {% workTitle "Friday Night Lights" %}, these two other bad movies: {% workTitle "Hancock" %}, {% workTitle "Battleship" %}.
-He's on board to direct the pilot for {% workTitle "The Leftovers" %}.
+  <q class="matt">Peter Berg, who is a director for {% work "Friday Night Lights" %}, these two other bad movies: {% work "Hancock" %}, {% work "Battleship" %}.
+He's on board to direct the pilot for {% work "The Leftovers" %}.
 Ben?</q>
   <q class="ben">Yeah, that's gonna suck.</q>
 </div>

-Ben gives his {% workTitle "The Lord of the Rings" %} pipe questions again.
+Ben gives his {% work "The Lord of the Rings" %} pipe questions again.
 So far no one has entered the contest.

 <div class="quote">
   {% timeLink podcast_file_url, '44:10' %}